 6. The palms on the beach

 Maui doesn’t have any super-wide, super-long beaches, but the lawn and palms near the beach are really nice and shady.
+(See, even in a list of the best features, I have to be accurate and tell you the negatives!
+I just can’t help myself.)
 To be accurate, the best parts of the beach are to either side of the Hyatt Resort area, more in front of the Hyatt time-shares, but it really all feels like the same property.

 7. The Macy’s